jtleek/rpackages/README.md

 1. Your indent should be 4 spaces on every line
 2. Each line can be no more than 80 columns
-3. Use `<-` for asignament.
-Even if R understands `=`, it is a community agrenment to use the other one
-4. Some people like to name internal functions that are not exported with a `.` at the beggining
+4. Some people like to name internal functions that are not exported with a `.` at the beginning
 5. [linr](https://github.com/jimhester/lintr) helps you with this.
-Is not perfect, but will make your life easy detecting coding style issues.
+It's not perfect, but will make your life easy detecting coding style issues.

 You can set these as defaults (say in Sublime or RStudio) then you don't have to worry about them anymore.
 If you find lines going longer than 80 columns, you will need to write the lines into functions, etc.

+As a side note, if you submit to BioConductor, someone can mention the use of `<-` over `=` for assignment, but both are accepted and valid.

 Documentation
 ---------------------